 The West Michigan English Language Institute (WMELI) provides English language instruction to non-native speakers to help them develop the essential English language skills to successfully pursue their academic and career goals.
 It also fosters global awareness, intercultural communication, and appreciation of diversity among students, faculty and staff.

-Our Intensive English Program (IEP) offers English as Second Language for students who do not meet the English proficiency requirement for their desired majors.
-Intensive English courses are offered at the beginning, intermediate, and advanced levels.
-Students are welcome to begin their English studies in the Fall, Spring, or Summer semesters, but all students who wish to enter the IEP must be present for the International Student Orientation.
+Courses are offered at the beginning, intermediate, and advanced levels.
+Students are welcome to begin their English studies in the Fall, Spring, or Summer semesters, but all students who wish to enter the WMELI must be present for the International Student Orientation.

 Reading, Writing, Grammar, and Speaking and Listening.
 Each of the classes follows an integrated approach to language learning.
-This means that you will use all of your English skills in each of your classes.
-For example, you could be asked to write a short essay in your grammar class or give a short presentation in your reading class.
+This means that students will use all of their English skills in each of their classes.
+For example, a student could be asked to write a short essay in a grammar class or give a short presentation in a reading class.

-No TOEFL or other standardized test score is required.
-IEP students will take a placement test when they arrive at Ferris.
+No TOEFL/IELTS or other standardized test score is required.
+WMELI students will take a placement test when they arrive at Ferris.

 Other costs (such as housing and other University fees) apply.
 Please see tuition and fees information for details.

-IEP coursework includes 16 hours of classroom instruction followed by 4 additional hours of language lab and/or partnered conversation.
-Please read more about our conversation partners program.
+WMELI coursework includes 16 hours of classroom instruction followed by 4 additional hours of language lab and/or partnered conversation.
+Please read more about our MyPLACE program.